cy33hc/ps4-ezremote-client/README.md

 ## Features ##
  - Transfer files back and forth between PS4 and FTP/SMB/WebDAV server
- - Install packages from connected WebDAV server
+ - Install Remote Packages from connected WebDAV server
  - Install packages from PS4 local drive
  - Install package from Direct Links.
 Direct links are links that can be reached without being redirected to a webpage where it requires capthas or timers.
 Example of direct links are github release artifacts.
 Google shared links is the only exception since I could indirectly parse the webpage to obtain the direct links.
  - Extract/Create Zip files